Cappelletti convention: Extending the bidding towards game

-With a strong hand of his own, (13+ HCP) Advancer may think that the defensive partnership could have the possibility of a game call themselves.
+With a strong hand of his own(13+ HCP), the advancer may think that the defensive partnership could have the possibility of a game call themselves.

-To explore this possibility, any bid by Advancer beyond the natural conclusion of the Intervener calls described above, is invitational to game.
+To explore this possibility, any bid by the advancer beyond the natural conclusion of the intervener’s calls described above, is invitational to game.

-Such a bid shows most importantly the High Card Points range in Advancer's holding (which should be 13+ HCP — at weakest, Intervener has promised only 9 HCPs, and since bidding is now advancing to the 3-level, 13 HCP in advancer's hand guarantees a minimum joint holding of 22 HCP for the partnership).
+Such a bid shows most importantly the HCP range in the advancer’s holding (which should be 13+ HCP — the intervener has promised only 9 HCPs, and since bidding is now advancing to the 3-level, 13 HCP in advancer's hand guarantees a minimum joint holding of 22 HCP for the partnership).

-(Advancer should consider that if he makes a 3-level bid in a suit ranking above the 'Cappelletti' suit, then there may be no exit to bidding short of a Game Call anyway — consider if you will be forcing a de facto game call by advancing the bidding in this way, and what are the probabilities of the partnership holding supporting this?)
+The advancer should consider that if he makes a 3-level bid in a suit ranking above the Cappelletti suit, then there may be no exit to bidding short of a Game Call anyway, so he should consider if he will be forcing a de facto game call by advancing the bidding in this way, and the probabilities of the partnership holding supporting it.

-The most common and most useful circumstance for this, is when the defender's own game call is likely to be 3NT.
-Look at the following scenarios:
+The most common and most useful circumstance for this is when the defender's own game call is likely to be 3NT, as in the following: